callmeexin/langmanus4BIA/README.md

 ### Configure Pre-commit Hook

-LangManus includes a pre-commit hook that runs linting and formatting checks before each commit.
+BiaGhosterCoder includes a pre-commit hook that runs linting and formatting checks before each commit.
 To set it up:

 1. Make the pre-commit script executable: